 are programmable and/or that make noise are not permitted.
 If found,

-they will be confiscated, and the applicant will receive a notice that they have violated the bar's conduct rules.
+they will be confiscated, and the applicant will receive a Chapter 6 Notice.

 18. Writing and typing of answers must be completed when time is